 Aloe vera has fat, plump leaves that are full of gel.
 They store water as well as do the thick roots.
 These plants are subject to root rot, especially when growing indoors.

-Make sure the pot your Aloe vera is in has drain holes so the water can flow out.
+Make sure the pot your Aloe vera is growing in has drain holes so the water can flow out.
 Another thing to be mindful of is that it doesn’t sit in a saucer full of water.

 3. Your Aloe Vera is planted in the wrong soil mix.

-Here’s a repotting guide which you’ll find helpful, especially if you’re a beginning gardener.
+Check out this Repotting Guide that you’ll find helpful, especially if you’re a beginning gardener.

-A few Aloe pups I planted in a cute little Talavera pot to give to a friend.
-They’re tinged with orange/brown because this pic was taken in March after a winter with a few nights in the high 20’s.
+A few Aloe pups (babies) I planted in a cute little Talavera pot to give to a friend.
+They’re tinged with orange/brown because this pic was taken in early March after a winter with a few nights in the high 20’s.
 Plants change color in response to environmental stress.
 They greened right back up once the evening temps warmed.